ThomasDoyle11/whatsapp_chat_analyser/README.md

 ### Limitations

 The input files MUST overlap by at least 1 day, otherwise the script will assume the two files do not belong to the same chat (this could be altered, but it was not neccessary for my needs).
-The scipt will also not detect if the files come from different chats, thus if they overlap, it will just merge two different chats.
+The script will also not detect if the files come from different chats, thus if they overlap, it will just merge two different chats.

 ## ChatToCSV.py